Asian immigration to Australia: The Colombo Plan

 In 1950, the Australian government established the Colombo Plan, a program that sponsored Asian students to study or train in Australian tertiary institutions.
 The goal of the plan was to improve relations between Asian countries and Australia and to combat communism in Asia.
-Students from developing countries were brought to Australia for education and were expected to return to their home countries to utilize their newly acquired skills and knowledge to benefit their communities.
+Students from developing countries were brought to Australia for education and were expected to return to their home countries to use their newly acquired skills and knowledge to benefit their communities.

 Through the Colombo Plan, a small number of Laotians came to Australia, primarily as students.
 Prior to 1975, around 150 people of Laotian descent lived in Australia, and by the beginning of 1975, there were over 600 Indochinese students in the country.

 Malaysians also came to Australia to study under the Colombo Plan, with many choosing to stay in the country after graduation.
 The end of the Immigration Restriction Act in 1973 also contributed to an increase in the number of Malaysians in Australia.
 As Malaysia's prosperity grew, more students came to Australia as self-financed students.

 Between 1954 and 1989, approximately 450 Thai students traveled to Australia through the Colombo Plan.
 Most did not permanently settle in Australia, but their time in the country increased awareness of Australia in Thailand.
 Between the 1950s and 1970s, the majority of new arrivals from Thailand in Australia were students, as well as spouses of Australians and those sponsored under military traineeships.